gonzus/utlru/README.md

 # NAME

-Cache::utLRU - LRU cache using the uthash library
+Cache::utLRU - A Perl LRU cache using the uthash library

 # VERSION